Chiptunes/ConferenceJS/README.md

       // This desc must be sended to the other peer to });

-Add the desc from the second peer and start talk!:
+Add the desc from the second peer and start talk:

     peer.initCall( remoteDesc, function ( err ) {
       // The call has started!
     });

+Add the ICE Candidates:
+    peer.addIceCandidate(data);

+Enjoy!